 Luke 10

 Summary.
 In this chapter, the Lord Jesus Himself shows the way for the true followers and how they should behave with people.
 Luke 10:1-16.
-The Lord Jesus sends out the seventy-two disciples to spread the news that the Lord is coming now.
+The Lord Jesus sends out seventy-two disciples to proclaim the news of His coming.
 These seventy-two disciples have different duties than the twelve Apostles; the Lord sent them ahead following His direction of travel to proclaim that “the kingdom of God has come near to you.”
 Luke 10:17-20.
-The return of the seventy-two and their report about their successful mission.
-The disciples’ authority and power were all done in the Lord Jesus’ name.
+The seventy-two return and report their successful mission.
+The authority and power of the disciples were all carried out in the name of the Lord Jesus.
 Luke 10:21-24.
-The Lord Jesus rejoices in the Holy Spirit and thanks the Father because all things have been delivered unto Him: souls believe in Him, and power and authority are given to those who work under His name.
+The Lord Jesus rejoices in the Holy Spirit and thanks the Father because all things have been delivered unto Him: souls believe in Him, and power and authority are granted to those who work under His name.
 Luke 10:25-37.
 A lawyer comes to test the Lord Jesus with a question about eternal life.
 In His answer, the Lord teaches that riches and position on this earth do not guarantee us a place in heaven.
-He gives the parable of the Good Samaritan and teaches who is our neighbor and what it means to love our neighbor as the Bible commands.
+He shares the parable of the Good Samaritan, illustrating who our neighbor is and what it means to love our neighbor, as commanded in the Bible.
 Luke 10:38-42.
 Martha and Mary serve the Lord; one likes to do the work of serving, and the other likes to stay put and listen to the Lord.
-Both of these women’s actions are pleasing to the Lord.
+The actions of both of these women are pleasing to the Lord.
 Both servings come as one in pleasing the Lord, with equal amount and value for both actions.

-Comments Luke 10:1 "And after this".
-The event of sending the seventy-two disciples is entirely separate from the event of sending the twelve apostles described in Luke 9:1-5, where the Lord called the twelve apostles together and sent them out to preach the kingdom of God and heal the sick.
-The sending of the seventy-two disciples took place after the sending of the twelve apostles and after the transfiguration described in Luke 9:28-36.
+“And after this.”
+The event of sending the seventy-two disciples is entirely separate from the sending of the twelve apostles described in Luke 9:1-5.
+In that passage, the Lord called the twelve apostles together and sent them out to preach the kingdom of God and to heal the sick.
+The sending of the seventy-two occurred after the sending of the twelve apostles and also after the transfiguration mentioned in Luke 9:28-36.

 “The Lord appointed seventy-two others.”
-The issue is that some manuscripts put the number in this verse and verse 17 at seventy-two and others at seventy.
-In this commentary, it is believed that the original number in Luke’s Gospel is seventy-two, as translated here (see Greek NT: Westcott and Hort 1881).
+There is a discrepancy among manuscripts regarding the number mentioned in this verse and verse 17.
+Some manuscripts record the number as seventy-two, while others indicate seventy.
+This commentary supports the belief that the original number in Luke’s Gospel is seventy-two, as translated here (see Greek NT: Westcott and Hort 1881).

-“Sent them in two and two before Himself, into every town and place …” These seventy-two disciples would go out and spread the news that the Lord was coming now.
-The Lord sent them ahead, following His direction of travel.
+“Sent them in two and two before Himself, into every town and place …” These seventy-two would go out and spread the news to people that the Lord Jesus was coming to them now.
+The Lord sent them ahead following His direction of travel.

 And He said to them, The harvest indeed plentiful, but the laborers are few; pray you earnestly therefore to the Lord of the harvest, that He might send out laborers into His harvest.

-Comments Luke 10:2 See Comments Matthew 9:37-38.
-The saying in Luke 10:2 is given in a different context than the saying in Matthew 9:37-38, but the meaning is the same.
+See Comments Matthew 9:37-38.
+The saying in Luke 10:2 is presented in a different context than in Matthew 9:37-38, but its meaning is the same.

 Go; behold, I send you out as lambs in the midst of wolves.

-Comments Luke 10:3 In this verse, the Lord wants to tell all true believers that when you are among the unbelievers, behave as the Lord of Life teaches you.
-Use the Bible when dealing with unbelievers, and that will stir curiosity in their minds.
-Then they will try to find what you are talking about, and you will lead some of them that the Lord calls to be believers as you are.
+In this verse, the Lord wants to tell all true believers that when you are among the unbelievers, behave as the Lord of Life teaches you.
+Use the Bible when dealing with unbelievers, and that will stir them to have curiosity in their minds and prompt them to search what you are talking about.
+And you will lead some of them to be believers as you are.

 Carry no moneybag, no sack, no sandals; and greet no one on the way.

 “Carry no moneybag, no sack, no sandals.”
-When the Lord has told the disciples not to take these items, it will make all disciples think again about what they are working for.
-Do not take valuable things, and do not think about gaining valuable things later; that was the main reason the Lord commanded them not to take these items.
+When the Lord tells the disciples not to take these items, it will make all the disciples think again about what they are working for.
+Do not take valuable things, and do not think about gaining valuable things later; that is the main reason the Lord commanded them not to take these items.

 “And greet no one on the way.”
-Also, the reason for telling them not to greet anyone was because when you greet someone, the conversation would come, and they were not ready yet to tell why they were following the Lord Jesus and doing the work for Him.
-At this point in time, they needed to separate themselves.
-These were not the same as the Twelve.
-These seventy-two were different disciples, and they were called to serve the Lord and announce to people that “the kingdom of God has come near to you.”
+Also, the reason for telling them not to salute anyone was that when you salute someone, the conversation will come, and they were not yet ready to explain why they are following the Lord Jesus and doing the work for Him.
+At this point in time, they need to separate themselves.
+These are not the same as the twelve; these seventy-two are different.
+They were called to serve the Lord and to announce to people that “the kingdom of God has come near to you.”

 And into which house you enter, first say, Peace to this house.

-Comments Luke 10:5 When you go to whatever house to stay in, pray for that house that the peace of God comes upon them.
+When you go to any house to stay in, pray for that house that the peace of God comes upon it.

 And if a son of peace be there, your peace will rest upon them; but if not, it will return to you.

-Comments Luke 10:6 “And if a son of peace be there.”
-In this context, the “son of peace” is a spirit from the Lord that will bring peace to all in that household if those in that household, deep inside their soul, are joyfully receiving the disciples without expecting to receive payment in return.
-But suppose that inside their hearts, they expect payment in return for doing good to the disciples.
-In that case, the spirit from the Lord will know and let the disciples feel in their hearts that this household expects not spiritual gifts but payment of earthly things, which is why it says, “it shall return to you again.”
+“And if a son of peace be there.”
+In this context, the “son of peace” is a spirit from the Lord that will bring peace to all in that household if those in that household, deep inside their souls, are joyfully receiving the disciples without expecting to receive payment in return.
+But if inside their hearts, they expect payment in return for doing good to the disciples, the spirit from the Lord will know and will let the disciples feel in their hearts that this household expects not spiritual gifts but payment of earthly things, which is why the verse says, “it shall return to you again.”

-In this verse, the “son of peace” is not the Holy Spirit but a servant spirit from the Father.
-The people in the household are not “the son of peace”; they did not have the son of peace before hearing the word from the disciples.
-The son of peace will open the hearts of those people and will stay there if their souls joyfully receive the word of God.
-But if they reject the word of God, that peace, “the son of peace,” will return to the disciples because the hearts of the disciples have come to do the Lord’s will, which is why “the son of peace” will return to the disciples.
+In this verse, the “son of peace” is not the Holy Spirit but a servant spirit of the Lord.
+The people in the household are not “the son of peace.”
+The people did not have the son of peace before hearing the word from the disciples.
+The son of peace will open the hearts of those people and will stay there if their souls joyfully receive the Word of God.
+But if they reject the Word of God, that peace, “the son of peace,” will return to the disciples because the hearts of the disciples have come to do the Lord’s will, which is why “the son of peace” will return to the disciples.

 And in the same house remain, eating and drinking beside them; for the laborer is worthy of his wages.
 Change not from house to house.

-Comments Luke 10:7 When you minister, remain in one place for that period of time, do not look elsewhere where you expect to have a more comfortable stay than the house you are in, and be joyful and thankful to stay where you are.
-When the hosts are joyful in giving and providing for you, that is the “worthy of wages” you have received because you have also given them joy and peace in the spirit as a payment.
+When you minister, stay in one place for that period of time.
+Do not look elsewhere where you expect to have a more convenient stay than the house you are in; be joyful and thankful to be where you are.
+When the hosts are joyful to give and provide for you, that is the “worthy of his wages” you have received, because you also have given them joy and peace in the spirit as payment.

 And into which city you come in, and they accept you, eat the present given you,

-Comments Luke 10:8 This verse may look the same as verse 7, but there is a different meaning here.
-When referring to a city, it relates to your duty to walk throughout the town and proclaim the good news of God to all in that city, not just only in the place where they received you to stay but also to all that you will meet in that city.
-At those times, people would set up festivals when they had guests in their town who came to proclaim the peace of God to them.
-They would set a common table where the whole city and the guests would join the feast together, and during that time, the guests would proclaim the joyful news to them and give them thanks at the same time.
+This verse may look the same as verse 7, but it has a different meaning.
+When referring to a city, it relates to your duty to walk throughout the town and proclaim the good news of God to all in that city, not only in the place where they received you in to stay, but also to all those that you will meet in that city.
+In those times, people set up festivals when they had guests in their town who came to proclaim the peace of God to them.
+They would set a common table where the whole town and the guests would join in the feast together.
+And there, during that time, the guests would proclaim as well the joyful news to them and give them thanks at the same time.

 and heal the sick in it, and say to them, The kingdom of God has come near to you.

-Comments Luke 10:9 In this verse, pay attention to the words.
-Because when you tell them, “the kingdom of God has come near to you,” you already have invited the Lord to come to that place and heal all the sick.
+In this verse, pay attention to the words.
+Because when you tell them, “the kingdom of God has come near to you,” you have already invited the Lord to come into that place and to heal all the sick.
 And this verse tells us that everyone who has faith in God can pray for people to receive mercy and be healed.

 But into which city you come in, and they accept you not, having come out into the public square, say,